AztecProtocol/aztec-connect-bridges/specs/bridges/mean/readme.md

 Also, the bridge supports the ability to generate yield while the DCA position is executed (both on the "from" and "to" tokens)

+When a deposit is executed, the user will get back a virtual asset that represents the created position.
+The amount of "virtual asset" that they get will represent their share in the batch they were a part of.

-### Withdraw/finalise (L1)
+### Withdraw (L2)

-A position needs to be finalised before it can be exited.
-For a position to be ready to be finalised, all its available funds must have been sold for the opposite asset.
-When finalised, the accumulated funds will be returned to the bridge and the user may claim them on L2.
+For a position to be withdrawn, all its available funds must have been sold for the opposite asset (there are some exceptions described below).
+When withdrawn, the swapped funds will be returned to the bridge and the user may claim them on L2.

+Until all funds of the batch are claimed, they will remain on the bridge.
+In the case of yield-bearing tokens, they will remain wrapped (and continue to earn yield) until they are claimed by the owner

 ### Diagram
 ![Flow diagram](FlowDiagram.png)

 ### Technical details
+#### In the case of deposit
 This is how we expect the data to be passed to the bridge:
 - `inputAssetA` will represent the token that the user will deposit (for example DAI)
-- `outputAssetA` will represent the token that the user will withdraw (for example ETH)
+- `outputAssetA` will be the virtual asset

+#### In the case of withdraw
+This is how we expect the data to be passed to the bridge:
+- `inputAssetA` will be the virtual asset
-- `outputAssetB` will be the same as output `inputAssetA` (to support withdrawing unswapped funds)
+- `outputAssetA` will be asset that the tokens were swapped for
-- `auxData` will encode:
+- `outputAssetB` will be asset that was originally deposited
-  - The amount of swaps
-  - The swap interval
-  - The wrapper for the "from" token
-  - The wrapper for the "to" token

-#### AuxData
+#### In both cases
 The `auxData` field is 64bits long:
 - First 24 bits: amount of swaps
 - Next 8 bits: swap interval code (we map the values between 0 and 7 to a swap interval)
-- Next 16 bits: wrapper id for the "from" token
+- Next 16 bits: token id for the "from" token
-- Last 16 bits: wrapper id for the "to" token
+- Last 16 bits: token id for the "to" token

 ## Please list any edge cases that may restrict the usefulness of the bridge or that the bridge explicitly prevents.

 ### Preparation
-* In order for swaps to work, tokens need to be pre-approved on the smart contract.
+In order for swaps to work, tokens need to be registered on the smart contract.
 This will give the rollup and the DCA Hub max allowance to work correctly.

-* Also, yield bearing wrappers need to be properly registered on the bridge.

-Both these configurations are permissionless and anyone can execute them.
+This configuration is permissionless and anyone can execute them.

 ### Edge cases
 There are two scenarios where the swaps might not be executed: